John Phillip Law: 1980s onward

 He married and later divorced actress Shawn Ryan, with whom he had a daughter.
+His brother Tom was a hippie commune leader in Taos NM and Woodstock music festival (1969) personage.
+Tom's ex-wife is the photographer Lisa Law.
+See Flashing On The Sixties (1987).

 Death

 On December 13, 2007, his doctors diagnosed Law with pancreatic cancer.
-He died five months later on May 13, 2008, at his home in Los Angeles.
+He died five months later on May 13, 2008, aged 70, at his home in Los Angeles.